 \subsection{The second composition formula}

-In this subsection, we show that the change in Figure \ref{saddle+annihilation+figure} also induces, up to homotopy and scaling, the identity map.
+In this subsection, we show that the composition in Figure \ref{saddle+annihilation+figure} also gives, up to homotopy and scaling, the identity map.
 Topologically, this means that a pair of canceling $1$- and $2$-handles induce the identity morphism.
-The key to the proof is a good choice of the entries in the left column of the matrix factorizations involved.
+The key to the proof is a good choice of entries in the left columns of the matrix factorizations involved.
 Our choice is given in the following lemma.